- family honor and male codes of behavior now take a personal twist through the encounter with Dante’s own kinsman, Geri

 The refutation of vendetta that we find in much didactic literature therefore did not originate solely from moral concerns but also from utilitarian considerations related to social prestige.

 Similarly, writing about the Geri del Bello episode in Inferno 29, Enrico Faini wonders whether Dante was ideologically opposed to vendetta or was unable to prosecute vengeance because of his own scarce financial resources.
 (See Faini, “Ruolo sociale e memoria degli Alighieri prima di Dante,” cited in Coordinated Reading.)

 Attending to the complexity and nuance of history, Dante mounts his moral argument against vendetta while at the same time acknowledging, in Inferno 29, that he himself was personally steeped in the communal culture of vendetta described by Zorzi.
 He also concedes that he was not immune from susceptibility to the logic of vendetta, admitting his own personal sense of pietas for his relative’s unavenged murder.
-In this Introduction I will make the case that, in order to unlock Dante’s moral argument on vendetta, we need to turn to Purgatorio 17 and to the definitions of the seven cardinal vices offered there.
+In this commentary I will make the case that, in order to unlock Dante’s moral argument on vendetta, we need to turn to Purgatorio 17 and to the definitions of the seven cardinal vices offered there.

 Let us pick up now from Inferno 28 and from Dante’s indictment of Mosca de’ Lamberti.
 As noted above, blood feuds are at the core of the tragedy caused by Mosca de’ Lamberti, the Ghibelline whose advice to kill Buondelmonte de’ Buondelmonti gave rise to the factional hatred and strife between Guelphs and Ghibellines in Florence.
 We remember that Buondelmonte was killed in 1216.
 Dante believed that the factionalism unleashed by Buondelmonte’s murder was at the root of his own exile in 1302, almost one-hundred years after the initial “seed” event.
 Given the duration of the suffering here invoked, we can better understand why Dante can say that Mosca’s actions were the “evil seed for the Tuscan people”: “mal seme per la gente tosca” (Inf.
 28.108).